United Kingdom of Great Britain and Northern Ireland

 But our realism and resistance to all forms of extremism and idealism are a big strong point.
 Many countries are swayed by religious fantasies, frequently into war, or by political/social fantasies into disastrous social experiments such as Fascism or Communism, but the British merely mutter "it must be too good to be true", and shun anything that is too far removed from they know to work.
 The Government is experimental but only implements anything in slow steps, always testing the waters.
 An underlying conservatism is balanced by a vague boldness and stubbornness.
 The British nowadays do well at just getting on, finding work, sometimes finding niches to excel in, but most of all in keeping a cool rational head.
 Compared to the tumultuous violent world out there, being laid back British-style is a wondrous gift.

-The United Kingdom has a culture of construction: Social welfare, science, education, the major pillars of society here are all age-old.
+Social welfare, science, education, the major pillars of society here are all age-old.
 Our scientific establishments are world-class, our commerce is mature and wise, our politics is multinational and we are naturally peace-seekers.
 We boast a highly advanced society of science, computers and gadgets.
-We have the most developed national DNA database and was the first country to build one2.
+We have the most developed national DNA database and was the first country to build one10.
 High-tech solutions in every arena.
-We're not rich enough to be the cream on many of sciences magical desserts, but at least we're a good firm sponge for all modern endeavours.
+We're not rich enough to be the cream on many of science's magical desserts, but at least we're a good firm sponge for all modern endeavours.

 “They more or less invented much of the modern world.
 'We were all born in a world made in England and the world in which our great-grandchildren will mellow into venerable old age will be as English as the Hellenistic world was Greek, or, better, Athenian', is the way one academic puts it.